Alpha Omega Alpha Honor Society

 Catherine E. Sham

 Mark A. Shapses

 Project & Services

-The Jefferson chapter of the AOA has created a guide to assist with students’ clinical training.
-It is available online (PDF), or students can pick up hard copies in the Office of Student Affairs and Career Counseling.
+The Jefferson chapter of the AOA has created a set of educational and practical guides to assist with students’ clinical training.

 Anatomy Practice Practical Exams